IDAES/idaes-pse/docs/property_models/general/eos/ideal.rst

 Component Molar Entropy by Phase
 ---------------------------------

-Component molar entropies by phase are calcuated using the pure component method provided by the users in the property package configuration arguments plus the standard entropy of formation for the state (a parameter in the Property Parameter Block named `ds_form` or `ds_vap_form`).
+Component molar entropies by phase are calcuated using the pure component method provided by the users in the property package configuration arguments.

 Component Fugacity by Phase
 ---------------------------